Current Issues

 FinCEN Geographic Targeting Order

-In an effort to identify money-laundering schemes, the U.S. Treasury Department Financial Crimes Enforcement Network (FinCEN) has issued a Geographic Targeting Order (GTO) requiring all title insurance companies to identify the natural persons behind companies used in all-cash purchases of real estate.
-In Texas, these reporting requirements are limited to transactions occurring in Bexar, Tarrant or Dallas counties.
+In an effort to identify money-laundering schemes, the U.S. Treasury Department Financial Crimes Enforcement Network (FinCEN) has issued an updated Geographic Targeting Order (GTO) requiring all title insurance companies to identify the natural persons behind companies used in all-cash purchases of real estate.
+The purchase amount threshold remains $300,000 or more for each covered metropolitan area.
+In Texas, these reporting requirements are limited to transactions occurring in Bexar, Tarrant, Dallas, Harris, Montgomery, or Webb counties.

 Read More